Programmer25X/CSGO2-Inspired-Environment/README.md

 ----

 ## Features
-- A 3D city environment, which the player can explore.
+- A 3D city environment tailored for the FPS genre, which the player can explore.
 - Use of textures, assets and materials to convey a sense of realism.
 - Lighting and a skybox to further enhance immersion and visibility.
 - Post-processing effects to create the player's field-of-vision (FOV)
+- Sound effects to further establish a sense of realism.

+ ----

+## Media
+***Note: This video demonstartes a coursework environment created in Unity.***Some assets (models, textures, sounds) were sourced from Unity’s free asset packs, Quixel/Fab, and other third-party libraries available at the time.
+These assets are not included in this repository and are shown here for educational and portfolio purposes only.